Yumeansfish/AVAS/README.md

 # AVAS

+## Main Change in new version
+- delete gui folder and all the gui.py
+- move the batch_interval setting from handler.py to config.py
+- now every setting is finished in config.py
+- merge all the videos files in the same webpage and only call appscript once
+- add logic in appscript to handle the localhost url in the webpage

 ## Project Overview
 The Video Handler module listens for new video files (`.mov`, `.avi`, `.mp4`) in a specified directory.
 Once a file has finished writing, non-MP4 videos are automatically transcoded to MP4 (H.264 + AAC, faststart).
 The resulting file is uploaded to AWS S3, a Google Apps Script endpoint is called to update or create a remote page, and a notification is sent.